edurant/edurant.github.io/advising/earlyEntry.md

 Students must apply for early entry status while they have junior standing.

-# Discounted Tuition Rate
+# Tuition

-MSOE is phasing out the discounted graduate MSML tuition rate that early entry students received after their BS degree was conferred if they met various criteria.
-Information on how and when this will apply to various MSML cohorts is expected to be available in September, 2024.

-This section was copied from the [“Graduate Tuition and Fees” section of the 2023–2024 Graduate Catalog—June Update](https://catalog.msoe.edu/content.php?catoid=36&navoid=1164#tuitionfees):
+This section was copied from the [“Graduate Tuition and Fees” section of the 2024–2025 Graduate Catalog—June Update](https://catalog.msoe.edu/content.php?catoid=41&navoid=1452#tuitionfees):
 > Early Entry Master’s Degree Program Charges
 >
 > Early entry master’s programs offer the ability for MSOE students to complete both a bachelor’s and a master’s degree in five years.
 Students in this program are considered undergraduate students until their undergraduate degree is conferred.
 Depending on the program, students may take up to 16 graduate-level credits as an undergraduate student, and those credits may apply to both degrees.
 >
-> Students in the graduate phase of an early entry master’s program are eligible for a discounted tuition rate.
-Students must have their undergraduate degree conferred in order to be considered for the discounted rate.
-Students must be enrolled in at least 8 graduate-level credits per term and meet Satisfactory Academic Progress to receive the discounted tuition rate.
-Tuition will be charged on a per-credit basis by the Student Accounts Office.
-This discounted tuition rate only applies to the credits and courses required to complete the master’s degree during the graduate phase of the program.
-This discounted tuition rate is available for up to one year after conferral of the undergraduate degree.

-Full-time students (12 credits or more) accepted into early entry programs are charged full-time undergraduate tuition rates and will receive undergraduate financial aid, even though they may be taking graduate courses.
-If a student enrolls in more than 19 credits, they will be charged the undergraduate per-credit rate for any credits above 19.
+> Full-time students (12 credits or more) accepted into an early entry program are charged full-time undergraduate tuition rates and will receive undergraduate financial aid until their undergraduate degree is conferred.
+In the student’s fifth year, they are charged the graduate per credit rate for their program of study.

-Note that that undergraduate tuition and financial aid normally applies during the fourth year, specifically until the undergraduate degree is conferred.
-Once the undergraduate degree is conferred, graduate tuition applies.

-In any cases where MSOE’s offerings do not make it possible to enroll in at least 8 credits in a term, that restriction will be waived.
+In rare cases where MSOE’s offerings do not make it possible to enroll in at least 8 credits in a term, that restriction will generally be waived.

-In any cases where MSOE’s offerings do not make it possible to complete the master’s degree within the 1 year deadline, the deadline will be extended by the minimum amount needed to make it possible to complete the degree.
+In rare cases where MSOE’s offerings do not make it possible to complete the master’s degree within the 1 year deadline, the deadline will generally be extended by the minimum amount needed to make it possible to complete the degree.

+Please talk with your program director regarding requesting official approval for such waivers and extensions.

 # MSML Early Entry GPA Requirement Exception Policy